Jonathan2251/lbd/source/gpu.rst

 .. [#Quantitative-gpu-mem] Book Figure 4.17 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-griddef] Book Figure 4.12 of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-threadblock] search these words from section 4.4 of A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

+.. [#Quantitative-gpu-sparse-matrix] Reference "Gather-Scatter: Handling Sparse Matrices in Vector Architectures": section 4.2 Vector Architecture of A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#shadingl1] The whole chip shares a single L2 cache, but the different units will have individual L1 caches. https://computergraphics.stackexchange.com/questions/355/how-does-texture-cache-work-considering-multiple-shader-units

 .. [#cudaex] https://devblogs.nvidia.com/easy-introduction-cuda-c-and-c/